 - Comment on their content.

-When your key influencers know and understand who you are, you can, at the right time and in the right way, ask for their support.
-More on that in an upcoming most.
+When your key influencers know who you are, you can ask for their support.

 Start thinking about your influencers today — now.
 Who is one of them?
 Tell us who it is and why in a comment below.